Two-directional simultaneous inference for high-dimensional models: General framework

-When $L=1$, we randomly split the data $\{\z_i\}_{i=1}^{n}$ into two parts for once, which may cause the loss of efficiency of inference.
-We consider an improvement by using a multi-split method , i.e. $L >1$, to make full use of data.
-Since the multi-split method of testing $H_{0,G^{o}}$ is the same as that of testing $\tilde H_{0,G^{no}}$, we only introduce the method for $H_{0,G^{o}}$.
-Specifically, we repeat the data split $L$ times and obtain $p$-values $\{\wh p_{l,\max}, l=1,\cdots, L\}$ based on $\{\wh T_{l,\max}, l=1,\cdots, L\}$ for problem (\ref{eq:H1}).
-By Theorem \ref{th:maxtest}, it asymptotically holds
+When $L=1$, we randomly split the data $\{\z_i\}_{i=1}^{n}$ into two parts for once, which may cause a loss of efficiency of inference.
+We consider an improvement that uses a multi-split method, i.e. $L >1$, to make full use of data.
+Since the multi-split testing method for $H_{0,G^{o}}$ is the same as that of testing $\tilde H_{0,G^{no}}$, we only introduce the method for $H_{0,G^{o}}$.
+Specifically, we repeat the data splitting $L$ times and obtain $p$-values $\{\wh p_{l,\max}, l=1,\cdots, L\}$ based on $\{\wh T_{l,\max}, l=1,\cdots, L\}$ for problem (\ref{eq:H1}).
+Through Theorem \ref{th:maxtest}, it asymptotically holds

 Illustrated by the idea in \cite{romano2019multiple}, we propose a testing procedure by defining a rule that we reject $H_{0,G^{o}}$ if at least $k_{\max}$ out of the $L$ p-values are less than or equal to $\gamma$, where $0<k_{\max} \leq L$ and $\gamma \in (0,1)$.
-By Markov inequality, we have
+According to Markov's inequality, we have